Industry7 min read

 On 12 December 2025, the Maritime and Coastguard Agency's Sport or Pleasure Vessel Code — formally The Safety of Small Vessels in Commercial Use for Sport or Pleasure — came into effect.
 Commonly referred to in the industry as the Unified Code, it consolidates four previously separate codes: the Blue Code (small commercial sailing craft), the Yellow Code (small commercial motor vessels), the Red Code (vessels operating from a nominated departure point), and the IPV Code (vessels in temporary commercial use).

 For surveyors who conduct MCA coding surveys on narrowboats, RIBs, small passenger vessels, charter sailing craft, and other small commercial vessels, this is a significant regulatory change that requires review of existing survey procedures.
-This guide explains what changed, what you need to review before your next coding survey, and how Marine Inspect's statutory form pre-filling has been updated to reflect the new standard.
+This guide explains what changed, what to review before the next coding survey, and how Marine Inspect's statutory form pre-filling has been updated to reflect the new standard.

 Why the Codes Were Unified